gSchool/generator-galvanize-express/README.md

 1. Install [Yeoman](http://yeoman.io) (if necessary) - `npm install -g yo`
 1. Install [Gulp](http://gulpjs.com/) (if necessary) - `npm install -g gulp`
 1. Install the generator - `npm install -g generator-galvanize-express`
-1. Run - `yo galvanize-express` and then `npm install
+1. Run - `yo galvanize-express` and then `npm install`
+1. Create the necessary databases

 > All files must be placed in the "src" directory!